kubu4/WellCounter/README.md

 My first attempt at writing a program in Java.

-Program is designed to allow the user to count cells/larvae in wells of culture plates.
+Program is designed to allow the user to easily count (and record count data) cells/larvae in wells of culture plates.

 Features: